10 Common Questions from Children with Grief

 9. Is what I am feeling normal?
 Is how I am acting normal?

-Something I often suggest to caregivers or any person supporting children with grief is to share their feelings of grief and other feelings too or any other difficult feeling, even the hard feelings.
-Often adults who are supporting children try to show how strong they are and how they can get through whatever happens in life and there is a great reason to do this as this shows children how to be resilient.
+Often adults who are supporting children try to show how strong they can be and how they can get through whatever happens in life and there is a great reason to do this as this shows children resilience.

 Another question that comes up is, “Is how I am acting normal?”
-To this question, I would say that behaviours are an expression of feelings, especially when we do not necessarily have the words to express how we are feeling.
+To this question, you could say that behaviours are an expression of feelings, especially when we do not necessarily have the words to express how we are feeling.
 To read more about how Behaviours Are an Expression of Feelings check out this article.

-One of my go-to suggestions for supporting grieving children is getting them involved in a children’s grief group.
+One suggestion for supporting children with grief is getting them involved in a children’s grief group.
 Grief groups can be helpful to normalize our thoughts, feelings, and the way we are acting regarding our grief.

 Small toys throwing a beach ball with emotion words written in the ball

-If the child you are supporting is not quite ready for a grief group, there are also options for children’s grief support through children’s grief counselling, play therapy, art therapy, or other expressive therapies.
+If the child you are supporting is not wanting to participate in a grief group, at this time, there are also options for children’s grief support through children’s grief counselling, play therapy, art therapy, or other expressive therapies.

 2 miniatures are painting with paint behind them, a table with two easels, a paint brush and palette, while 2 miniatures throw a ball of emotions back and forth

-Children’s grief books can also be helpful in explaining the grief that they may be feeling and helping support them with those feelings.
-I try my best to find children’s grief books that 1) do not have religious views mentioned and 2) use concrete language such as the words dead, died, or dying, rather than metaphors.
+Children’s grief books can also be helpful in explaining some parts of the grief that they may be experiencing and may help support them with their feelings.
+Try your best to find children’s grief books that 1) do not have religious views mentioned (unless you are aware that this is what the child would prefer) and 2) use concrete language such as the words dead, died, or dying, rather than metaphors.

 It was hard to find books that met those criteria and talked about grief in an honest way, so I created a book called Woodland Wisdom Books – Vol. 1 – Death, Grief, and Loss which is about a grief group that talks about their feelings of grief and learns some things that may come up for them in their journey with grief such as triggers and secondary losses.